[Check out the recent profile Zaxcom did of me here. ]

 After film school (and a degree in screenwriting), an opportunity came up to boom my friend’s ultra-low-budget Cabin in the woods horror film outside of Seattle.
 It was bad, and I will not show it to you, but it was fun enough to make me think I could make this my career; a few projects later I bought some equipment and Hold For Plane Audio was born.

-After Seattle I moved to San Francisco and began working on innumerous corporate projects, commercials, short films, and quite a few features (including A24’s “The Last Black man in San Francisco” and Sofia Coppola’s “Fairyland” which just premiered at Sundance).
+After Seattle I moved to San Francisco and began working on industrial work, commercials, and quite features (including A24’s “The Last Black man in San Francisco” and Sofia Coppola’s “Fairyland” which both premiered at Sundance).

 In March 2020, I moved down to LA to pursue more work in narrative.
-It was not good timing, but it’s finally turning around.
-I mixed 5 feature films in 2022 and look forward to whatever teh future brings.
+That was not great timing, but it’s finally turning around; I look forward to whatever the future brings.